roggc/googleauth/README.md

 # googleauth
-template for blog post and google sign in authentication.
+template for blog post w/ pagination and google sign in authentication.